Yeshiva Maharsha Beis Aharon

 Yeshiva Maharsha Beis Aharon is a Haredi Community based in Fairmount, Johannesburg.
-The community was founded in 1982 by the late Rabbi Aharon Pfeuffer (for whom the Yeshiva was later named), and is Headed by Rabbi M. Raff.
+The community was founded in 1982 by Rabbi Aharon Pfeuffer (for whom the Yeshiva was later named), and is headed by Rabbi M. Raff.
 The Yeshiva comprises a Beit Midrash.
 It also operates a pre-primary, and primary and high schools for boys and girls.
 In 2014, the synagogue and school facilities were renovated.